hyperledger/fabric-private-chaincode/README.md

 #### Building individual components

-In [utils/fabric-ccenv-sgx/](utils/fabric-ccenv-sgx) you can find instructions to create a custom fabric-ccenv docker image that is required to execute a chaincode within an enclave.
+In [utils/fabric-ccenv-sgx/](utils/fabric-ccenv-sgx) you can find instructions to create a custom fabric-ccenv Docker image that is required to execute a chaincode within an enclave.

 The chaincode enclave [ecc_enclave](ecc_enclave) and the ledger